J0K3Rn/Bardarin/README.md

 Project is still in a early state.

 Uses a Googles Bard to generate sentences given a word in Chinese (Mandarin) to study.
+Provides English translation and pinyin.
 Generated Sentences are saved to an output file for further review.

 Bard API: https://github.com/dsdanielpark/Bard-API

 Builds upon many aspects from my Chinese-Flash-Cards repository: https://github.com/J0K3Rn/Chinese-Flash-Cards

 How to run: